Leeds Central railway station

 Leeds Central railway station was a terminus railway station in Leeds, West Yorkshire, England.
 It was opened in 1854 as a joint station between the London and North Western Railway, the Lancashire and Yorkshire Railway, the Great Northern Railway and the North Eastern Railway.
-It replaced the cramped LNW terminus at Wellington Street, which had opened in 1848 with the line to Dewsbury.
+It replaced the cramped LNWR terminus at Wellington Street, which had opened in 1848 with the line to Dewsbury.
 It closed in 1967, when its services were moved to Leeds City to consolidate all of Leeds train services in one station.